2025 Women's Rugby World Cup final: Canada

 Canada began their World Cup campaign by beating Fiji 65–7.
 They also won their remaining two Pool B matches comfortably to qualify for the knockout stage.
 In their second match, they beat Wales 42–0, and in their final game they beat Scotland 40–19.
 In the quarter-finals, they faced Australia who had been runner's up in Pool A. Canada won the match comfortably 46–5.
 In a closely fought semi-final, Canada played the defending champions New Zealand, whom they defeated 19–34 to reach their second ever World Cup final.

 England

-England reached their eighth Women's Rugby World Cup final in a similar manner to Canada.
+England reached their ninth Women's Rugby World Cup final in a similar manner to Canada.
 In Pool A, England won their fixtures against the United States, Samoa, and Australia to finish at the top of the pool and qualify for the knockout stage.
 In the quarter-finals, they faced Scotland, who had finished second in Pool B behind Canada.
 England won the match 40–8.
 In the semi-final, England played France in a much closer match.
 England were eventual winners beating France 17–35.